Jutta-Proto/protocol-bt-cpp/README.md

 * `5a401524-ab2e-2548-c435-08c300000710`
 * Encoded: `true`

-When reading from this characteristic, the received data has be be decoded.
+When reading from this characteristic, the received data has to be decoded.
 Once decoded, the first byte has to be the `key` used for decoding.
 Otherwise, something went wrong.
 Starting from byte 1, the data represents status bits for the coffee maker.
 For example, bit 0 is set in case the water tray is missing and bit 1 of the first byte in case there is not enough water.
 For an exact mapping of bits to their action, we need the machine files found, for example, inside the Android app.